slap/sos-encyclopedia/_polynomials/lengthOfRealForms.md

 tags: [motzkin, classical, nonnegative, sos-decomposition]
 ---

-The paper Sum of Squares Length of Real Forms gives lower bounds for the Pythagoras number $p(n,2d)$, by constructing explicit examples of polynomials with the given lenght.
+The paper "Sum of Squares Length of Real Forms" by Claus Scheiderer gives lower bounds for the Pythagoras number $p(n,2d)$, by constructing explicit examples of polynomials with the given lenght.
 This polynomials are constructed as generic sum of squares of polynomials vanishing in a generic set of points.

 The construction can be used to build polynomials of any degree and number of variables.